 I hope you enjoyed this recipe for my grass fed meatballs Italian-style!
 If you have your own tips for making the perfect all beef meatball that come out moist, let me know in the comments.
 And if you’re Italian, I’m sure you will!

 - 1 lb ground beef I use organic grass fed 85/15

 - 1-2 slices white bread artisan bread works too

 - 1 egg

 - 2 tbsp dried basil fresh is fine in season

 - 2 tbsp dried parsley fresh is fine in season

 - 1/2 tsp garlic powder or 3 cloves minced garlic

-Squeeze out the water from the bread and mix together the bread with all the other ingredients in a bowl
+- Lightly squeeze out the water from the bread and mix together the bread with all the other ingredients in a mixing bowl

 - If you want to add the meatballs to a pot of sauce, you can reduce the baking time by about 10 minutes and finish cooking them with the pasta sauce for at least an hour or so.